kwakbumjun713/Red_team-Lab/README.md

 ```
 $ docker compose up -d --build
 ```
-The goal of this practice material is to read flags with root privileges in the following order: RECON → Leak admin pw → Login as Admin → RCE → LPE → Flag.
+The goal of this practice material is to read flags with root privileges in the following order: RECON → Leak admin pw → RCE → LPE → Flag.